mihaitopan/Files-backup-app/README.md

 # Files-backup-app
-Simple client-server, backup-to-disk application, which I designed in order to manage some of my files.
+Simple client-server via TCP sockets, backup-to-disk application, which I designed in order to manage some of my files.

 The server takes as line arguments an xml file containing current users and a path to the directory the backup files will be stored.